 Snowfall, combined with the snow plowed from roadways, often bury fire hydrants under a large amount of snow, thus making them difficult to find and use.
 Should there be a fire nearby, precious time is lost as firefighters work to locate hydrants and shovel snow away before hoses can be hooked up to them.
-And in a fire, time is critical and every second counts.
-The extra minutes that a firefighter spends digging out a hydrant can make a big difference in how quickly a fire can be extinguished and damage limited.
+In the situation of a fire, time is critical and every second counts.
+The extra minutes that a firefighter spends digging out a hydrant can make a big difference in how quickly a fire can be extinguished and the damage to be limited.